tolland/django-formset/docs/source/dialog-forms.rst

 standard.
 Its main child element is a ``<form method="dialog">`` which is submitted via the dialog method.
 The states of the form controls are saved but not submitted, and the ``returnValue`` property gets set to the value of the button that was activated.
-This is why we have to pass different arguments ("apply", "cancel")  to the closing buttons.
+This is why we have to pass different arguments ("apply", "close") to those buttons.

 If a collection implements more than one Dialog Form, some or all of them can be opened simultaneously.
 To prevent them from overlapping, these dialogs can be dragged to any position on